VenusKareen/VenusKareen/README.md

 <h1 align="center">Hey there, I'm Venus Kareen! 🚀</h1>

 <p align="center">
-  ⭐️ Fun Fact: The only thing better than a well-written code is a well-brewed coffee! ☕️</p>
+  ⭐️ Fun Fact: The only thing better than a well-written code is a sonically unified orchestra</p>
-  <em>Software Engineer | Code Enthusiast | Pixel Pusher</em>
+  <em>Future Cloud Developer | IT Student | </em>
 </p>

 ---